-Appropriate student behavior is required at all times in the cafeteria.
+Appropriate student behavior is always required in the cafeteria.
 Any questions or issues should be reported to the teachers on lunch duty.

 Lunch must be sent in from home each day though small, hot items will also be available for sale.
 Proper hand hygiene will be enforced before and after eating.
 Signage will be displayed to remind all persons not to share food and drink.